 Pixel 4 review: Software and special features

-Like you'd expect from a Google phone, the Pixel 4 launches with Android 10 and will be supported with updates until 2022.
+Like you'd expect from a Google phone, the Pixel 4 launched with Android 10, was the first phone to get Android 11 and will be supported with updates until 2022.
 Three years of major version upgrades is more than the two that most flagship phones get, and because they're coming directly from Google, you won't have to wait six months before Android's newest features trickle down to your device.

-If you're interested in a deep dive into the Pixel 4's operating system, you can head over to our Android 10 review.
-In a nutshell, it adds some small, noteworthy improvements but feels unfinished in many areas, particularly with Google's piecemeal approach to Dark Theme and the absence of Live Caption.
+If you're interested in a deep dive into the Pixel 4's operating system, you can head over to our Android 11 review.
+In a nutshell, it adds some small, noteworthy improvements but feels unfinished in many areas, particularly with regard to the new Bubbles chat feature and quirks relating to the grouping of notifications.

-That last point is critical, because the Pixel 4 marks Live Caption's debut.
+With Android 10, however, the Pixel 4 marked Live Caption's debut.
 The feature is like omnipresent subtitles across your phone.
 No matter what's on screen or what app you're using, if there's speech, Live Caption will spell it out, on the fly.
 There's a short delay between the audio and the caption, because the Pixel 4's Neural Core is transcribing what it hears in real time.
 It even modifies earlier words and punctuation based on contextual cues that become evident later.

 Live Caption is a powerful tool that leverages the Pixel 4's artificial intelligence in a useful way.
 But it does expend a lot of battery power, as Google points out the moment you switch on the feature (which, conveniently enough, you can do right from the volume slider).
 So you won't want to leave Live Caption on indefinitely.